latterArrays/dualproxy/README.md

 ### Next Up
 - **Mobile friendly layout** - site needs to work beautifully on a mobile aspect ratio
+- **Handle melded cards** - properly handle creating a single proxy representation of melded cards
+### Rework later
 - **Bulk import/export** — paste a decklist or import from a file; export all proxies as a print sheet or ZIP
 - **Global settings** — default font, text size, card style preferences applied across all cards
 - **Per-card edit mode**
-  - Adjust card text manually
-  - Reposition and set image opacity
+  - Reposition image
   - Version selector for cards with multiple printings

-### Stretch Goals
+### Monetization Ideas
+- **Premium** - features like HiDPi export, integration with mpc or another fullfillment/printer site, custom art upload, save work (what else?)
 - **Ko-fi integration** — support the project, unlock cosmetic or convenience features
 - **MPC Fill / proxy printer integration** — send your proxy sheet directly to a print-on-demand service